What Is Specific Learning Disability

 We often hear the terms disability and disorder used interchangeably, but what is the difference between the two?

-The National Center for Learning Disabilities states that while “learning disorder” is a term used by the medical or healthcare systems, “disability” is more of a legal term.
+The National Center for Learning Disabilities states that while the term “specific learning disorder” is used by the medical or healthcare systems, “disability” is more often used as a legal term.
+It represents an important legal standpoint because it qualifies children at school age with such conditions to receive special education services under federal law.

-Some people prefer to use the term learning difference, pointing out that these children simply learn differently from other children, and can be taught to overcome their limitations.
+Some people prefer to use the term learning difference, pointing out that these children simply learn in different ways from other children, and can be taught to overcome their limitations.

 While this might be true, the term learning disability remains actively in use because of the legal implications.

-Specific learning disability often co-occurs with conditions like Attention Deficit Disorder (ADD) / Attention Deficit Hyperactivity Disorder (ADHD), anxiety disorders, and mood disorders4.
+Specific learning disability often co-occurs with other neurological disorders like Attention Deficit Disorder (ADD) / Attention Deficit Hyperactivity Disorder (ADHD), anxiety disorders, and mood disorders4.

-Also, specific learning disability cannot be explained by emotional disturbance or sensory difficulties, or an inadequate opportunity to receive education5.
+It is important to distinguish specific learning disabilities from other disorders like autism and intellectual disability.
+Specific learning disabilities also cannot be explained by emotional disturbance or sensory difficulties, or an inadequate opportunity to receive education5.

 3 Types of learning disabilities